 We learned that having the “weakest branch structure in nature” is just one of many problems with Bradford pears.
 But still, that tree was a part of what attracted us to this house.
-We shook our heads as it was carried away.
+We could only shake our heads as it was carried away.

 Cut to now…

 For several years, one of the the big trees in our back yard had been producing fewer and fewer leaves.
 Then it died completely.
 Every gust of wind was a new adventure in scattered limbs.
 On our north skycam, it looked creepy in the moonlight—like the cover of “The Legend of Sleepy Hollow.”
 Finally, we got some estimates and put out the hit … sometimes a tree gotta get whacked.

 We lowered the camera and recorded the tree-ectomy in action.
-Admittedly it’s not the most exciting video, but if you’ve ever wanted to see a guy on a cherry picker fly around with a chainsaw at 10x speed, then today is your day!
+Admittedly, it’s not the most exciting video in the world.
+But if you’ve ever wanted to see a guy on a cherry picker fly around with a chainsaw at 10x speed, then today is your day!